How to Clean Art Dolls

 In a perfect world, your posable art doll would never get dirty, sadly we don’t live in that world.
 There will be times that your posable friend will get dirty and it’s not exactly common knowledge on how to clean them.
 That is the reason why I’m making this post for you poseable art doll owners.

 Before I get into the nitty-gritty, there are a few things that every poseable art doll owner should know.
-DO NOT get your art doll wet.
+First do not get your art doll wet.
 There are two reasons why you shouldn’t.
 First, you can not throw your doll in a dryer.
 It will melt and damage the doll.
 This also goes for washers.
 Second, if your doll has a wire armature it can rust and weaken the armature.
 It won’t be long until it breaks.
 Those are more than enough reason not to get your doll wet.

 Okay, so you know you shouldn’t get your doll wet and why lets move on to how to actually clean it.
 One of the simpler methods is a ‘dry cleaning’.
 You could take it to dry cleaners, but that is not what I’m talking about.
 This method involves some baking soda and a plastic bag.
 It doesn’t require any water, but it does require some prep.

 First, you need to cover any of the sculpted parts of the doll with bubble wrap or something to protect it from impacts.
 If its got feet that are sculpted, wrap those and then bind them together.

 Next take your plastic bag, preferably a plastic garbage bag, a half cup of baking soda, pour that into the bag.

 Place your doll inside gently and close the bag.

 Shake the bag well enough that it bounces around.